-Note that this solution is valid for any background expansion, since we have made no assumptions on the latter.
-Moreover, note the oscillatory behaviour $\exp\left(\pm ik\eta\right)$ with amplitude damped with a factor $1/a$.
-Recall from \cite{Weinberg:1972} that the energy-momentum tensor of a GW is:
+Note that this solution is valid for any background expansion since we have made no assumptions about it.
+Moreover, note the oscillatory behavior $\exp\left(\pm ik\eta\right)$ with amplitude damped by a factor $1/a$.
+Recall from \cite{Weinberg:1972} that the energy-momentum tensor of a gravitational wave is:

-where $t_{\mu\nu}$ is the gravitational pseudo-tensor, the average on it is on a sufficiently large region of spacetime such that the oscillatory terms gives a constant result and $p_\mu$ is the physical momentum $p_\mu = dx_\mu/d\lambda$ of the GW (of the graviton).
-We now that in a FLRW metric for a massless particle $p_0 = p \propto 1/a$ and hence $\langle t_{00}\rangle \propto 1/a^4$ as we expected for the energy density of a relativistic species (the graviton, in this case).
+where $t_{\mu\nu}$ is the gravitational pseudo-tensor, the average over it is taken over a sufficiently large region of spacetime such that the oscillatory terms give a constant result, and $p_\mu$ is the physical momentum $p_\mu = dx_\mu/d\lambda$ of the gravitational wave.
+We know that in a FLRW metric for a massless particle $p_0 = p \propto 1/a$, and hence $\langle t_{00}\rangle \propto 1/a^4$, as we expected for the energy density of a relativistic species (the graviton, in this case).

-Now, we can match the above WKB solution (for $y \ll 1$) with the one we found in Eq.~\eqref{hGWdeepraddom} (for large $\kappa y$), where we use $y$ instead of $\eta$ because it is straightforward then to project the matching at late times.
+Now, we can match the above WKB solution (for $y \ll 1$) with the one we found in Eq.~\eqref{hGWdeepraddom} (for large $\kappa y$), where we use $y$ instead of $\eta$ because it is straightforward to project the matching at late times.
 It is the same procedure we employed in order to find the transfer function for CDM.
 So, we have:

 and thus